BrightDaniel/CSC312-g/README.md

-Here's the markdown table with the team members as requested:

 # Flask Signup App (with MySQL Database) - Web Application Development Mid Semester Assessment

 This is a simple Flask web application that teaches beginners how a real web app works.